stbnrivas/dataModels/Weather/WeatherObserved/README.md

 + `weather_observed.py` .- Contains all the logic to expose the weather observed as an NGSIv2 data model (outdated).
 + `spain_weather_observed_harvest.py` .- Performs data harvesting using AEMET's data site as origin and Orion Context Broker as destination.

 Please check data licenses at the original data sources before using this data in an application.

+## Public instance

+To get access to a public instance offering weather observed data please have a look at the [GSMA's API Directory](http://apidirectory.connectedliving.gsma.com/api/weather-spain).

+The instance described [here](https://docs.google.com/document/d/1lHP7XS-7TNzsxLa0bNFb-96JnJXh0ecIHS3-H0qMREg/edit?usp=sharing) has been set up by the FIWARE Community.

 ## Examples of use